 The simplest way to describe a nymph would be to categorize it as a physical personification of nature itself.
 It could also be considered an example of minor female deities from nature.
 It is an extension of nature itself.
 This basic blueprint has created some very interesting interpretations in literature and elsewhere.

 One thing about nymphs that tends to remain pretty consistent in literature and elsewhere: They are almost always depicted as being human size.
 This is one of the key ways in which they can be differentiated from fairies.

 They are also quite different from traditional Greek goddesses.
-This is particularly true in the sense that nymphs are often connected to a specific location, or even a specific landform.
+This is particularly true in the sense that nymphs are often connected to a specific location or even a specific landform.
 If you look for examples of nymphs in art, you will see a consistency in terms of how they are shown.

 What Do Nymphs Look Like?

 They are often seen as beautiful, young-looking maidens.
-Their singular air of suggesting a greater prominence than simply being a human lends something to how they seen by mortals.
+Their singular air of suggesting a greater prominence than simply being a human lends something to how they are seen by mortals.